respoke/docs/src/js-library/screen-sharing.md

 In this guide you’ll learn how to add screen sharing capabilities to your application.
 This feature allows you to share a video stream of your screen with another user.
 It is very easy to setup; however, due to the security restrictions that are currently imposed by Google, there are a few steps that you will need to take to get everything up and running.
 But not to worry, we’ll walk you through everything below.

-*Note: At this time you must be using the Chrome browser and install an additional Chrome extension in order to use the screen sharing features (more on how to configure this below).
+*Note: At this time you must be using the Chrome browser and install an additional Chrome extension in order to share your screen with another user (more on how to configure this below).
 The recipient of the Screen Share however, can use any WebRTC enabled browser.
 Support for additional browsers will be added in the future.*

 ###Assumptions